Bikini Countdown: 25 Ways to Get Ready for Swimsuit Season

 Alcohol slows your ability to burn fat.

-Studies show that people under the influence also chow down more food than their teetotaler friends.
+Studies show that people tend to chow down even more food when drinking alcohol.

 Shop for Your Shape: Pear